 Vortex includes a view through carrying case so that the Diamondback is ready to be used at a moment’s notice.
 Plus, Vortex Optics backs their products with their VIP Warranty.
 If they cannot repair your spotting scope, they will replace it, no questions asked.

-If you are asking yourself, what is the best spotting scope for birding?, the Vortex Optics Diamondback is number two on that list.
+The Vortex Optics Diamondback is number two on the list.
 It is light weight, durable, and can be used in any weather conditions.
-The warranty and quality glass land it at number two on the best spotting scope for birding list.
-You will not be disappointed with this spotting scope.
+The warranty and quality glass land will make sure you will not be disappointed with this spotting scope.

-The third spotting scope to find itself on the best spotting scope for birding list is the Vanguard Endeavor HD.
-This spotting scope has an 82 mm objective that helps you see birds in most lighting conditions.
+The Vanguard Endeavor HD spotting scope has an 82 mm objective that helps you see birds in most lighting conditions.
 Like many of the other spotting scopes on this list, it features a 45 degree eye piece.
 The eye piece can adjust the magnification from 20x to 60x.
 The eye piece has a 19 to 20 mm eye relief.
 The Endeavor’s FOV at 1000 yards is 330 feet at 20x and 156 feet at 60x.
 This FOV is unrivaled by any other spotting scope on this list.
 This scope uses a BaK4 prism.

 Extra-low dispersion glass elements provide clear images even at the highest magnification.
 The lenses of this spotting scope are fully multi-coated with anti-reflective material to provide the best image possible.
 If you can find the bird you are looking for, you will not have a problem seeing it with the great lenses this spotting scope possesses.
 The focus on this spotting scope can be adjusted using either a coarse adjustment knob or a fine adjustment knob to ensure you get the best image of your bird.